MuhammedBuyukkinaci/My-Helper-Functions/README.md

     - Flycut: A clipboard program, free, and provides the history of Clipboard.

-    - Bitwarden and authy: SOme authentication tools.
+    - Bitwarden and authy: Some authentication tools.

-    - Homebrew:
+    - Homebrew: A package manager

     - Rectangle: Free windows manager.

+    - Maccy: Managing copy-paste behavior.
+Free.

+    - Things: A premium app to automate things.

+    - Toggle Track: A time logger to optimize our hours

+    - Fig: An autocomplete tool on terminal or elsewhere.
+Available on Vscode.

+    - DevToys: An app to convert files into another format.
+From json to yaml etc. oTo install it, `brew install devtoys --cask`.

 - Some Youtube channels on Software development: